 Is It Normal for An ESC to Get Hot?

 Yes, as your ESC is constantly controlling the amount of power delivered to most of the parts inside the RC car, it will become hotter when used.
 Most ESCs will have cooling fins to prevent the part from completely melting or reaching falling temperatures.

-If you are repairing or changing parts on the ESC, we recommend ensuring that you have the right cooling installed back onto it.
+If you are repairing or changing parts on the ESC, I recommend ensuring that you have the right cooling installed back onto it.
 If you decide not to install the fins again, you will most likely have the ESC completely fail when it is trying to work as the components cannot handle the heat.

-Further, we recommend placing the ESC somewhere that it is constantly cooled by air moving over and through the car.
+Further, I recommend placing the ESC somewhere that it is constantly cooled by air moving over and through the car.
 This ensures that the components are completely cooled without having to stress about the components baking in their heat all the time.

 Your ESC and the motor of your car can easily overheat if they are being overvaulted or being mistreated.
 You need to ensure that the components are not being completely abused and that the car can provide cool air when it is moving without having the body completely sealed.